 1. Bowflex MAX Trainer M5

 Okay, so the Bowflex MAX Trainer M5 certainly isn’t the most affordable option on this list.
 In fact, you’ll need a spare couple of thousand if you want to add this machine to your home gym.
 It’s worth every penny though, as aside from functioning as a stair climber, it also combines the motion of an elliptical machine as well.
 So, while you’re paying a high price, you’re getting the benefits of a stair climber and elliptical in one.
-If you prefer ellipticals, we do have a range of elliptical cross trainers in our buyer’s guide.
+If you prefer ellipticals, we do have a best home cross trainer buyer’s guide.

 This machine comes with many different features, not least the fact that it can be set to sixteen different resistance levels, meaning that everyone can get a challenging workout when they use it.

 If you’re not quite at the peak of your personal fitness, there’s no need to worry, as this machine can support a weight of up to 300 lbs.

 You can also track your progress using the display, allowing you to set weekly goals.
 You can even connect via Bluetooth and sync your workouts with the free max trainer app.

 The Max Trainer also comes with handlebar sensors to monitor your heart rate, ensuring you are getting the maximum out of your workout.

 When people think of a stair climber they often assume that the machine is going gigantic.
 However, the M5 takes up minimal space with a slim footprint making it ideal for home users.